4d/docs/docs/commands-legacy/copy-set.md

 <!--REF #_command_.COPY SET.Summary-->The COPY SET command copies the contents of the set *srcSet* into the set *dstSet*.<!-- END REF-->

 Each of these sets can be of the process, interprocess or local/client type.
 The two sets do not have to be the same type (as shown in the examples below), so long as they are both visible on the machine.
-For more information about this point, refer to "[Visibility of Sets](/4Dv20R6/4D/20-R6/Sets.300-6959005.en.html#32810)".
+For more information about this point, refer to "*Visibility of Sets*".

 #### Example 1